gyroflow/gyroflow-xyz/contact.md

 Furthermore, the FPV Stabilization Tools group has a large number of active users discussing Gyroflow and related tools:
 <a href="https://www.facebook.com/groups/fpvtools" class="btn btn--info btn--large">FPV Stabilization Tools Facebook Group</a>

-For companies or people wishing to get in touch with the team privately, you can reach us through email at: [devteam@gyroflow.xyz](mailto:devteam@gyroflow.xyz)
+For companies or people wishing to get in touch with the team privately for collaborative purposes, you can reach us through email at: [devteam@gyroflow.xyz](mailto:devteam@gyroflow.xyz) (**note:** This is not for troubleshooting or general help, please use the Discord server and GitHub issues for that.)

 Since the previous beta release, a number of camera vendors have been in contact in order to add native Gyroflow support, so if this sounds interesting, feel free to shoot a mail our way.